 “Its estimated damage from the shutdown is about 300 billion won.”

-It was the mobile business that anchored Samsung’s first-quarter earnings, analysts said, thanks to strong sales of Galaxy smartphones.
+The mobile business anchored Samsung’s first-quarter earnings, analysts said, thanks to strong sales of Galaxy smartphones.
 They expect the company’s IT and Mobile Communications division to have posted an operating income of over 4 trillion won in the first quarter.

 Samsung has been introducing new Galaxy S devices in mid-February each year, but this year, the company released the S21 in January with lower price tags.
 The company also held a global launching event for its mid-tier Galaxy A series smartphones for the first time last month to better target budget phone users.